 Clare Money

-Clare Money is a visual artist based in the North East of England
+I am a visual artist based in the North East of England

 ‘X Marks the Spot: Retriggering Experience X Through a Visual Arts Practice’ – examining how art can facilitate connections with place.